Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/E05-SoftwareStacks.md

         will first show some license information, then the actual user information which in this case also contains a link to training materials used by a course at CSC.

-        Newer versions of GROMACS for CPU are only compiled with the GNU compilers.
-Though it may be worthwhile to investigate if the Cray or AMD compilers offer better performance, it is outside the scope of what the main LUMI User Support Team can do given its small size and the amount of domain expertise needed to select a set of relevant benchmarks for GROMACS.
+        Some versions are available for multiple compilers to let you experiment which one works best, but this is not the case for all versions as that is outside the scope of what the main LUMI User Support Team can do given its small size and the amount of domain expertise that is needed to select a set of relevant benchmarks for GROMACS.

 ## Using modules in the LUMI software stack

-2. Search for the `bzip2` tool (and not just the `bunzip2` command as we also need the `bzip2` command) and make sure that you can use software compiled with the Cray compilers in the LUMI stacks in the same session.
+1. Search for the `brotli` tool and make sure that you can use software compiled with the Cray compilers in the LUMI stacks in the same session.

     ???
 Solution "Click to see the solution."

         ```
-        module spider bzip2
+        module spider brotli
         ```

-        shows that there are versions of `bzip2` for several of the `cpe*` toolchains and in several versions of the LUMI software stack.
+        shows that there are versions of `brotli` for several of the `cpe*` toolchains and in several versions of the LUMI software stack.

         Of course we prefer to use a recent software stack, the `23.12` or `24.03` (and preferably the `24.03` as that is the best supported on at this time, early December 2024).
         Since we want to use other software compiled with the Cray compilers also, we really want a `cpeCray` version to avoid conflicts between different toolchains.
-So the module we want to load is `bzip2/1.0.8-cpeCray-24.03`.
+So the module we want to load is `Brotli/1.1.0-cpeCray-24.03`.

         To figure out how to load it, use

         ```
-        module spider bzip2/1.0.8-cpeCray-24.03
+        module spider Brotli/1.1.0-cpeCray-24.03
         ```

         and see that (as expected from the name) we need to load `LUMI/24.03` and can then use it in any of the